 Brief Bio

-Lee Ustinich (that would be me) is a clay artist and the proprietor of Lee U Ceramics, based in the Lakes Region of central New Hampshire.
-I have been making art since my New Jersey childhood.
-I moved to NYC after high school, working as a photomural "spotter" for Modernage Photographics.
-Next, I moved to Virginia where I earned a BFA from the School of the Arts, Virginia Commonwealth University, majoring in ceramics/materials.
-I pivoted from art to acquire a Master's degree in allied health/treatment of addiction, which became my career.
-Moving to NH, I was the State Planner for the federal Mental Health Block Grant.
-I have since retired from behavioral health services and have set up a home ceramics studio.
+Lee Ustinich (that's me) is a clay artist and the owner of LeeUCeramics, in the Lakes Region of central New Hampshire.
+I have been making art since my childhood in New Jersey.
+I moved to NYC after high school, enjoying the great museums and the vibrant art scene of the '60's.
+Next, I earned a BFA from the School of the Arts, Virginia Commonwealth University, majoring in ceramics/materials.

 Artist Statement